2 Project governance

 Legal instruments to ensure permanence

-In addition to any contractual obligations set up under the Woodland Carbon Code, projects are subject to existing legislation that would guard against deforestation or the removal of woodland.
+Woodland Carbon Code projects are protected by existing legislation that guards against deforestation or the removal of woodland.

-Across the UK, the following legislation requires an Environmental Impact Assessment for deforestation above 0.5ha in sensitive areas, 1.0ha outside sensitive areas:
+Across the UK, the following legislation requires an Environmental Impact Assessment for deforestation above 0.5 hectares in sensitive areas, 1.0 hectares outside sensitive areas:

 - Environmental Impact Assessment (Forestry) (England and Wales) Regulations (1999)